 - EBITDA is more likely to be used to develop a company valuation for acquisition purposes, since such valuations are usually based on cash flows.

 - EBITDA is more likely to be used in the analysis of capital intensive firms or those amortizing large amounts of intangible assets.
-Otherwise, the depreciation and/or amortization expense can overwhelm their net earnings, giving the appearance of substantial losses.
+Otherwise, the depreciation and/or amortization expense can overwhelm their net income, giving the appearance of substantial losses.

 Neither calculation is allowed to be included in the income statement under generally accepted accounting principles.
 Instead, they are separately calculated and are not part of the financial statements.